harrySquires123/Codeforces-Grinding-Heatmap-Extension/README.md

 ## 📌 Future Improvements

-- Show different intensity based on some weighted average of problem rating solved in a day.
+- Show different intensity based on weighted average of problem rating solved in a day.
 - Add dark mode

 ## 🙌 Contributions